sidchopp/project-3/README.md

 cd client
 npm run start

-# after the server started it will automatically open a browser and will "display" one of the fetched Fuzes(by id) from our mongoDB
+# after the server started it will automatically open a browser and will "display" one of the fetched Fuzes(by id) from the mongoDB